Connect with others who understand.

 What Causes PH and Hypertension?

-Both pulmonary hypertension and systemic hypertension may be idiopathic, meaning they have no identifiable cause.
+Both pulmonary hypertension and systemic hypertension may have no identifiable cause.
 In some cases, however, underlying health conditions or medications may be the cause.

 Causes of Pulmonary Hypertension